May Robson: Early life

-Mary Jeanette Robison was born 19 April 1858 at Moama, (Note: The obituary for Robson in the Berkshire Evening Eagle and Billboard Magazine, as well as the summary of her life at the Library of Congress, stated that she was born in Melbourne, Victoria, but the family was living in Moama, New South Wales at the time of her birth.) in the Colony of New South Wales, (Note: At the time, New South Wales (NSW) was a self-governing colony of Britain; Australia did not officially exist until the federation of six separate British colonies, in 1901.) in what she described as "the Australian bush".
-She was the fourth child of Julia, née Schlesinger (or Schelesinger) and Henry Robison; her siblings were Williams, James and Adelaide.
+Mary Jeanette Robison was born 19 April 1858 in Moama, (Note: The obituary for Robson in the Berkshire Evening Eagle and Billboard Magazine, as well as the summary of her life at the Library of Congress, stated that she was born in Melbourne, Victoria, but the family was living in Moama, New South Wales at the time of her birth.) in the Colony of New South Wales, (Note: At the time, New South Wales (NSW) was a self-governing colony of Britain; Australia did not officially exist until the federation of six separate British colonies, in 1901.) in what she described as "the Australian bush".
+She was the fourth child of Julia, née Schlesinger (or Schelesinger) and Henry Robison; her siblings were Williams, James, and Adelaide.

 Henry Robison was born in Penrith, Cumberland, England and lived in Liverpool.
 He served 24 years in the foreign trade of the British Merchant Navy as a mate and a sea captain.
 He retired at half-pay due to his poor health and travelled with Julia Robison to Melbourne, Victoria, Australia in 1853 on the SS Great Britain.
 By April 1855, he was a watchmaker, jeweller, silversmith and ornamental hairworker in Melbourne.
 According to Robson, her parents both suffered from phthisis pulmonalis, and moved to "the bush" for their health.
-Henry bought a large brick mansion in Moama, New South Wales in August 1857 and opened the Prince of Wales Hotel.
-From there, he co-operated Robison & Stivens, coach proprietors for the Bendigo-Moama-Deniliquin service.
+Henry bought a large brick mansion in Moama, New South Wales, in August 1857 and opened the Prince of Wales Hotel.
+From there, he co-operated Robison and Stivens, coach proprietors for the Bendigo-Moama-Deniliquin service.
 The hotel was Robson's first home.
 Henry died in Moama Maiden's Punt on 27 January 1860.
 (Note: Nissen states that Robson was seven when her father died, but her father died in 1860 and she was born in 1858.
 Robson says in her biography for Theatre Magazine that she was three months old when her father died.)

 On 19 November 1862, Julia married Walter Moore Miller, solicitor and mayor of Albury, New South Wales, at St Paul's Cathedral, Melbourne.
 Julia, Walter and the four children moved to Melbourne in 1866.
 Miller was a partner with De Courcy Ireland in the firm of Miller & Ireland in Melbourne in November 1867, and until 20 January 1870, when it was mutually dissolved.

 In 1870, the family moved to London.
 (Note: Nissen says that the family moved to London when Robson was seven.)
 Robson attended Sacred Heart Convent School at Highgate in north London and studied languages in Brussels.
 She went to Paris for her examinations in French.
 According to her obituary, she was also educated in Australia.